Kenanfir/Dont-Get-Hunted/README.md

 # Dont-Get-Hunted
 Game 2D top-down multiplayer horror consisting of Humans vs Monsters

-The map is inside a labyrinth where there are multiple orbs lying around the labyrinth This collection of orbs gives the the monster power to kill the human So before it's too late, the human will need to find and kill the monster as quickly as he can
+The map is inside a labyrinth where there are multiple orbs lying around the labyrinth./n This collection of orbs gives the the monster power to kill the human./n So before it's too late, the human will need to find and kill the monster as quickly as he can./n